-As with all village contracts you must get specialised legal advice before committing yourself as the contracts can be complex.
+Because a ‘Care Apartment’ is a retirement village type of ‘purchase’ you must get specialised legal advice before committing yourself as the contracts can be complex.
 To find a local lawyer who specializes in Elder Law check here on Eldernet.
 It is also wise to talk this over with those closest to you.

-Click here to find a Care Apartments on Eldernet
+Click here to find Care Apartments on Eldernet